 STEP 4: SECURE THE BODY

-Vertical or Horizontal movement can damage your Trades Neck or Headstock during transit, but packing the Body of the guitar snuggly will prevent any occurance of this and will ensure your Trade In arrives safe and sound.
+Vertical or Horizontal movement can damage your Guitars Neck or Headstock during transit, but packing the Body of the guitar snuggly will prevent any occurance of this and will ensure your Trade In arrives safe and sound.

-If your Case isn't form fitting for your Trade In Guitar, packing any gaps with Butchers, Wax Paper or Fabric will stop the guitar moving around during transit and will stop it from placing any undue stresses on the Neck.
+If your Case isn't form fitting for your Guitar, packing any gaps with Butchers, Wax Paper or Fabric will stop the guitar moving around during transit and will stop it from placing any undue stresses on the Neck.

 After you have filled the gaps, close the Hard Case and give it a quick Shake Test.
 If you feel any movement of the Guitar in the case then add more packing.

 **AVOID USING BUBBLE WRAP** As above, Bubble Wrap can damage Nitro Finished Guitars.

 STEP 5: WRAP THE CASE IN BUBBLE WRAP